noahpro99/omenix/README.md

 chmod +x omenix*.AppImage

 sudo ./omenix-daemon.AppImage
-./omenix-gui.AppImage
+./omenix.AppImage
 ```

-some distributions may require `fuse` to be installed.
+Some distributions may require `fuse` to be installed such as Arch Linux.